k8s-platform-hub/quickstart-docker-git/README.md

 - Deploying a [MySQL](https://github.com/hasura/quickstart-docker-git/tree/master/mysql) service
 - [Wordpress](https://github.com/hasura/quickstart-docker-git/tree/master/wordpress)

+**What is not included**: This is just a collection of starter kits.
+The idea is to modify the kits as you need to get to a basic setup that works.
+Hence, this doesn't include things like setting up docker-compose files or more advanced framework specific configurations yet.

-# Getting Started
+# Getting Started in 5 easy steps

-To use any of the base repos, follow these 5 simple steps:
+To use any of the starter kits, follow these instructions:

-1. Create a project: activate your free-trial project here: [https://dashboard.hasura.io](https://dashboard.hasura.io) (*requires sign up or log in*)
+1. Create a project: activate your free-trial project here: [https://dashboard.hasura.io](https://dashboard.hasura.io) (*requires sign up or log in*).

-2. Add your SSH key to the project console: [instructions on creating and adding your SSH key](https://docs.hasura.io/0.14/ref/cli/adding-SSH-keys-to-a-project.html)
+2. Add your SSH key to the project console: [instructions on creating and adding your SSH key](https://docs.hasura.io/0.14/ref/cli/adding-SSH-keys-to-a-project.html).

-3. Create a custom ``git push`` microservice: see [reference documentation](https://docs.hasura.io/0.14/ref/custom-microservices/creating-git-push-microservices.html#adding-a-git-push-enabled-service)
+3. Create a custom ``git push`` microservice: see [reference documentation](https://docs.hasura.io/0.14/ref/custom-microservices/creating-git-push-microservices.html#adding-a-git-push-enabled-service).

 4. Clone and prep this repo to use your favourite language/framework: